voxeet/comms-sdk-unreal/README.md

 ![example](Images/disconnect.PNG)

 ### Mute Input
 Mutes audio input.
-The method has no effect unless an audio input device is connected.
+The method has no effect unless the client is connected to the conference.

 ### Unmute Input
 Unmutes audio input.
-The method has no effect unless an audio input device is connected.
+The method has no effect unless the client is connected to the conference.

 Example:
 ![example](Images/mute_input.PNG)

 ### Mute Output
 Mutes audio output.
-The method has no effect unless an audio output device is connected.
+The method has no effect unless the client is connected to the conference.

 ### Unmute Output
 Unmutes audio output.
-The method has no effect unless an audio output device is connected.
+The method has no effect unless the client is connected to the conference.

 Example:
 ![example](Images/mute_output.PNG)